 As you start your new business, you’re likely pretty darn aware that marketing makes a huge difference in your success.
 With seemingly infinite options to advertise a startup business, where should you begin?
 If you’re feeling overwhelmed, you’ve come to the right place.
-There is no one-size-fits-all marketing strategy.
-Remember, there’s a reason your accountant doesn’t ask you to follow their firm on Snapchat.
+There is no one-size-fits-all marketing strategy, and you don’t have to be an expert to find success.
 Different business owners will use a multitude of strategies depending on your industry and your product or service.

 When marketing a startup, it’s extremely important to know your target audience.
 Depending on your product or service, identify your core market and refine based on data about your audience.
 Collect information about your target market’s interests, gender, education, income and anything else that may be helpful.

 Depending on your startup’s industry, the marketing methods used will be different for everyone.
 For example, if you’re in the clothing industry social media will probably be very important to you but, if you’re a glass manufacturer, you may not focus as heavily on social media.
 Identify the right value proposition for your target market.

 Through your market research, you may find that your target audience can be broken down further into niche’s.
 Marketing to each niche is known as market segmentation, and can help you deliver the right messaging to the right people.

 Start a website that engages visitors and is visually appealing.
 Don’t risk losing a sale to a competitor or hurting your reputation because of an outdated or boring website.
 If you’re feeling creative, design the website on your own using a platform such as WordPress, just be sure it’s professional and reflects your brand image.